|

 Age:

-mainly geophytes, plants with underground storage organs, and grass rhizomes.
+geophytes, plants with underground storage organs, and grass rhizomes.
+They also

-They also consume large quantities of fiber, found in the roots of many
+consume large quantities of fibres, found in the roots of many plants.

 Enemies: